Often times curry dishes have a golden color―have you ever wondered what gives it that bright golden hue? The answer is turmeric.

 When turmeric and ginger roots are fresh they look alike on the outside.
 It is important to give them a good look over as one is not interchangeable with the other.
-In my personal experience, I've found fresh turmeric to generally be thinner and have a tad rougher outer skin.
 Fresh ginger root has a light yellowish-brown skin, whereas turmeric has an orange hue to it.
-When you peel turmeric it reveals its beautiful orangey golden color.
+When you peel turmeric it reveals a beautiful orangey golden color.
 Turmeric is sold raw or it is boiled and dried before being processed into the different forms we find in the spice aisle of our grocery stores.

 The scent of turmeric is earthy and much more pungent than ginger.
 The taste has a slight bitterness to it followed by some earthiness and aromatic tones, but generally, the taste can be considered mild.
 There really isn't too much of a difference in taste between the raw turmeric root and the dried and ground powder.
 Overall, the smell and taste of turmeric are quite pleasant.

 Turmeric itself is not spicy like a chili pepper, and it also doesn't have that zestiness that ginger has; But it does pair perfectly with ginger, chilies, and other spicy ingredients.
 While the taste may not be strong, turmeric does add a nice touch to countless foods―it's not just for curry.

 Culinary Uses: In Indian and many other Asian cuisines, turmeric is used as a space for dishes and drinks.
 It is often combined with aromatic spices to create a range of seasoning mixes, like curry powders and more.
 Whether you make your own curry spice mixes or pastes, turmeric is often an ingredient called for.

 Many curry recipes use not only the prepared curry spice mix or paste, but additional fresh or ground turmeric powder.
 This results in the curry having that golden color that makes the dish so attractive.